Len Rome’s Local Health: Cures for Alzheimer’s, MS, Parkinson’s

-(WYTV)- Alzheimer’s disease, Multiple Sclerosis, Parkinson’s disease, we have no cures for these yet.
+(WYTV)- We have no cures for Alzheimer’s disease, Multiple Sclerosis or Parkinson’s disease yet.

 What’s next?